All Episodes

 You can't post their new reports.

-If you do, these virologists, these experts from Stanford with PhDs, if you post their study that shows that anyone under 70 has a less than 1% chance of dying from COVID if they're infected, if you post that, Facebook will replace it with a link to a fact check written by a grad student who has no scientific background, and it was written months ago.
+If you do, these virologists, these experts from Stanford with PhDs, if you post their study that shows that anyone under 70 has a has a less than 1% chance of dying from COVID if they're infected, if you post that, Facebook will replace it with a link to a fact check written by a grad student who has no scientific background and it was written months ago.

 Because 1% is pretty damn high.

-You're just using it, like, locally.
+You're just saying locally.

 Let me be clear.